hyv3m1nd/classemulator/README.md

 ## Back Story
 I have been working with a team that develops and uses its own library for router testing.
 The library has been vetted for handling complex use cases throughout the years.
 It is also massive (8000+ lines per file) and tightly coupled with the data it manages.
 This makes it impractical to re-design the entire library.
-However, it is poorly designed and documented.
-Of note, functions repetitively call the same parameters that the end user does not edit.
-This makes it very distracting to use.
+However, it could use better OOP structuring.
+Of note, functions repetitively call the same parameters that the end user does not edit, distracting programmers.
 I designed classemulator to hide redundant arguments that belong in OOP and help me focus on the function arguments that matter.